lkmeta/txtify/README.md

 ## About

-YouSub is designed to simplify the process of converting audio and video content into text.
-Whether you're looking to transcribe a YouTube video or your own audio/video files, YouSub offers an easy-to-use interface and powerful AI models to ensure accuracy and speed.
+Txtify is designed to simplify the process of converting audio and video content into text.
+Whether you're looking to transcribe a YouTube video or your own audio/video files, Txtify offers an easy-to-use interface and powerful AI models to ensure accuracy and speed.
 The application supports multiple output formats including .txt, .pdf, .srt, .vtt, and .sbv.

 ## Prerequisites